natrontech/360-noscope/crawler/README.md

 ## Data sources

 Each crawler has it's data source declared on the first line of the file.
-The data source is a URL to the data source.
+Additionaly the expected return result is also declared at the top of the file.